kimoppalfens/kimoppalfens.github.io/_posts/2016-02-17-configuration-manager-telemetry-usage-metrics-work-in-progress (draft).md

 WHERE ISNULL(SDef.parentsitecode, N'') = N''
 ```

-As should be apparent, the objectnames are obfuscated in this stored procedure.
+As should be apparent, the object names are obfuscated in this stored procedure.
 Should you like to know what the obfuscated data really means you can modify the query slightly and add another item in the select section of the query to include the data before it is hashed like so:

 ```sql